-From April 6th to April 9th, 2021, a workshop on including SRHR, gender and social inclusion in health technicians’ school as well as the Bachelor curriculum with teachers from the different partner schools of the FORCE project took place in Sikasso, Mali.
+From April 6th to April 9th, 2021, a workshop on including SRHR, gender and social inclusion in the curriculum of health technicians’ and the bachelor curriculum of nurses and midwives took place in Sikasso, Mali, with teachers from the different partner schools of the FORCE project participating.

 Representatives of different groups such as adolescents and people with disabilities gave their views on their needs and the health sector’s responses, which led to a lively discussion.
-Subsequently, the participants developed group competencies and learning objectives for health technicians and bachelors in SRHR and gender and social inclusion.
+Subsequently, the participants developed competencies and learning objectives for health technicians and bachelor’s in SRHR and gender and social inclusion.

 The group work was discussed in plenary, and then the teachers developed their lesson plans and taught them to their colleagues.
-One of the teachers remarked, “I really learned a lot about teaching techniques and especially the teaching plan follow which will serve me greatly in my work.”
+One of the teachers remarked, “I really learned a lot about teaching techniques and especially the the use of a teaching plan, which will serve me greatly in my work.”